chrisparsons83/thebabbles.club/README.md

 });
 ```

-That way, we can keep your local db clean and keep your tests isolated from one another.
+That way we can keep your local db clean and keep your tests isolated from one another.

 ### Vitest